manavo/laravel-toolkit/README.md

        "manavo/laravel-toolkit": "~0.0",
     }

+Next add this line to the $providers array in your /app/config/app.php file:

+    'Manavo\LaravelToolkit\LaravelToolkitServiceProvider'

-Then in your laravel project run:
+Finally, in your laravel project run:

     composer update
     php artisan config:publish manavo/laravel-toolkit